-On April 22, 2024, the Armed Services Board of Contract Appeals (ASBCA) sustained our appeal associated with a contract to modernize and install new engines in C-5 Galaxy aircraft.
+On April 22, 2024, the Armed Services Board of Contract Appeals (ASBCA) sustained our claim associated with a contract to modernize and install new engines in C-5 Galaxy aircraft.
 The ASBCA ruled that we are entitled to \$132 million for impacts due to excessive "over and above" work performed under the contract plus interest on the amount since the date of our claim in October 2018.
-We have not recognized the impacts resulting from the ASBCA decision through June 30, 2024, given the matter may be appealed by the Government until August 21, 2024, and the uncertain grounds for any potential appeal.
+On August 27, 2024, the Department of Justice filed a notice of appeal of the ASBCA's decision with the U.S. Court of Appeals for the Federal Circuit.
+On the anticipated basis of the Government's appeal, we have recognized approximately \$85 million of sales and operating profit during the quarter ended September 29, 2024, which we believe is probable of collection and subject to change based on developments during the pending appeal process in Federal Circuit Court and as interest accrues.

 Independent of this matter and as a U.S. Government contractor, we are subject to various audits and investigations by the U.S. Government to determine whether our operations are being conducted in accordance with applicable regulatory requirements.
-U.S. Government investigations of us, whether relating to government contracts or conducted for other reasons, could result in administrative, civil, or criminal liabilities, including repayments, fines or penalties being imposed upon us, suspension, proposed debarment, debarment from eligibility for future U.S. Government contracting, or suspension of export privileges.
+U.S. Government investigations of us, whether relating to Government contracts or conducted for other reasons, could result in administrative, civil, or criminal liabilities, including repayments, fines or penalties being imposed upon us, suspension, proposed debarment, debarment from eligibility for future U.S. Government contracting, or suspension of export privileges.
 Suspension or debarment could have a material adverse effect on us because of our dependence on contracts with the U.S. Government.
 U.S. Government investigations often take years to complete and many result in no adverse action against us.
-We also provide products and services to customers outside of the U.S., which are subject to U.S. and foreign laws and regulations and foreign procurement policies and practices.
+We also provide products and services to customers outside of the United States, which are subject to U.S. and foreign laws and regulations and foreign procurement policies and practices.
 Our compliance with local regulations or applicable U.S. Government regulations also may be audited or investigated.